There are illustrators that faithfully stick to one medium almost their entire careers. I’m not one of them.

-These paints are not like regular gouache, and as far as I know it’s the only one of its kind.
+These paints are not like regular gouache.
 It’s made by Holbein, an art materials company based in Japan.
-They only produce high end art materials and no study level supplies, which is quite unique.
+They only produce high-end art materials and no study level supplies, which is quite unique.

 Acryla Gouache is basically a mixture of acrylic paint and gouache.
 Unlike gouache, Acryla Gouache can not be reactivated by water once it has dried up on your palette.
-It’s also much faster in drying.
-It’s still water soluble while wet though!
-It dries up in a more matte and opaque way and it’s water-resistant.
+It’s also much faster in drying, though it’s still water soluble while wet.
+It dries up more matte and opaque compared to gouache, and it’s water-resistant.